-- You receive a message thanking you for a donation that you don’t remember making.
+- You receive a thank-you message for a donation you don’t remember making.

-- When you ask questions, they are unable to give basic information about the charity and its work.
+- When you ask questions, they can’t provide basic information about the charity’s mission and work.

-- You are asked to provide personal information such as your Social Security number or bank account number.
-A legitimate charity will not ask for this type of information.
+- They ask for personal information like your Social Security number or bank account details.
+A legitimate charity won’t make such requests.

-- Take your time and ask questions to avoid being rushed into a bad situation.
-Ask them how your donation will be used and if you will be able to receive a receipt for tax deduction purposes.
-If they can’t answer these questions, move on.
-It’s a scam.
+- Take your time and ask questions; don’t rush into anything.
+Inquire about how your donation will be used and whether you’ll receive a tax-deductible receipt.
+If they can’t provide answers, it’s probably a scam.

-- Look up the charity you plan to donate to on a reliable directory such as GuideStar or Charity Navigator.
-You can also search these directories by keyword—such as “veterans” or “animal welfare”—to find a reputable nonprofit that supports the cause that is near and dear to your heart.
+- Check out the charity you plan to support on reputable directories like GuideStar or Charity Navigator.
+You can even search by keywords like “veterans” or “animal welfare” to find a trustworthy nonprofit that aligns with your passions.